devall-org/ash_canonical_identity/usage-rules.md

 ## Purpose

-AshCanonicalIdentity is an Ash extension that automatically generates identity, get_by read action, and code_interface for unique keys.
+AshCanonicalIdentity is an Ash extension that automatically generates identity, get_by/list_by read actions, and code_interface for unique keys.

 ## Setup